-Sensex, Nifty 50 sink further as oil prices keep markets tense
+Sensex tanks 642 points, Nifty 50 sinks to 10,817 amid fears of rising oil prices

-Indian benchmark share indices sank over 1.6% each on Tuesday amid fears that prices of crude oil might surge further following the drone attacks on two major oil plants in Saudi Arabia.
-Stocks of banks, automobile companies and metal companies led the losses, Mint reported.
+Indian benchmark share indices suffered major losses on Tuesday amid fears that prices of crude oil might surge further following the drone attacks on two major oil plants in Saudi Arabia.
+Stocks of banks, automobile companies and metal firms led the losses, Mint reported.

 Oil prices rose to four-month highs on Monday after the attack by Houthi militants on Saudi Arabian oil facilities on Saturday destroyed 5% of the world’s supply.
 The Indian oil ministry said Saudi Aramco had assured Indian refiners that there would be no shortage in supplies.